darkamenosa/ahoy_analytics/README.md

 ```

 Run it on a schedule (for example every 15–30 seconds) using your job runner.

+If your app uses Solid Queue recurring jobs (`config/recurring.yml`), the
+installer will add a default schedule of every 30 seconds for you.
+Otherwise,
+configure the schedule manually.

 ## Assets
 This engine ships prebuilt assets under `app/assets/ahoy_analytics/build`, so